cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 })
 ```

-but you can do this without needing to cleanup yourself between each test:
+However, you can do the following without needing to cleanup yourself between each test:

 ```js
 import { mount } from '@cypress/react'